stevenschmatz/jupyter-native/README.md

 nativefier --name "Jupyter Notebook" "http://localhost:8888/"
 ```

-This will create native applications called "Jupyter Lab" and "Jupyter Notebook" in your `/Applications` folder.
+This will create native applications called "Jupyter Lab" and "Jupyter Notebook".

 ### 3. Add this repo's script to your .bash_profile or .zshrc